ATTENTION: ALL Instructors and Assessors

 - Involvement at IRF Raft Race Events – IRF Race Rules require that GTE certified personnel are members of the safety team at all major IRF sanctioned races.

-- Event and River Rescue Certificates – To meet public demand, the IRF has created a certification program for Event Rescue and River Rescue.
+- Event Safety Certificates – To meet the above requirement, the IRF has created an Event Safety Technicians certification.
 Protocols are being drawn up for obtaining an Instructor certification in this program. (link will be placed here soon)

 If you receive emails from any of the IRF GTE appointed persons handling these issues please take note and respond accordingly.